About this listing

 You will wake in the trees, to the soft green prospects of the forested Siskiyou mountains to the west.
 You'll discover enchanting views at every window, from city streets to a quiet English garden and pond.
 You are a few steps from Ashland Plaza.

 Ashland Plaza, world famous Lithia Park, international and gourmet restaurants, coffee houses; health food stores, fitness gyms, unique shops and Shakespeare theaters are a short stroll from the Carriage House (within 2 or 3 blocks!).
 You may also enjoy the quiet of the private gardens and a fully appointed kitchen (supplied with seasonal fruit; fresh, home-made granola; tea, coffee, and necessary condiments); laundry facilities; air conditioning; bathroom radiant heating (hair dryer, of course), and a romantic gas heating fireplace for winter visits.
 There is one bathroom (with a shower, not a tub).
-The Carriage House will comfortably sleep four people.
-Two in the private bedroom (queen-sized bed) on the main floor and two on the very comfortable full-sized futon in the loft.
-Children ten or over are welcome.
-Approved by City of Ashland Community Development # 13-1826; Planning Action # (phone number hidden)
+The Carriage House will sleep four people.
+Two in the private bedroom (queen-sized bed) on the main floor and two on the comfortable full-sized futon in the loft, accessed by a Japanese Kaidan Tansu (traditional staircase cabinet).
+The loft is not advisable for senior citizens or children under ten years old.
+We happily welcome children ten or over in the Carriage House.
+Approved by City of Ashland Community Development # 13-1826; Planning Action # '(PHONE NUMBER HIDDEN)

 A guest parking place is provided in the carriage garage.
 Private access to the garden and Carriage House, which is a completely separate unit from the 1876 Victorian house.

 Interaction with guests